alanjjian/ds251-hw2/README.md

-65 points for a containerized end to end application We created

-5 points for using a user defined network in the cloud (automatic if you decide to use k8s on the cloud side)

 Explaining the MQTT topics and the QoS that you used.
 Topics:
 - test_topic: we never got around to changing the topic names.
 This is OK but was a little annoying to debug.
 All messages are passed on this topic.